Installation & Preparation

 Tile and Carpet installations are relatively straight forward and once the steps above are addressed, the only extra steps would be for tile.
 Coordination of glass and plumber trades will be needed prior to any demolition or installation of tile or stone.

 Wood Flooring Installation

-After the proper preparations and installation for the solid hardwoods, we move into the acclimation period mentioned above.
+After the subfloor has been properly prepped and the solid hardwoods have been installed, we move into the acclimation period mentioned above.
 Before the floors are sanded we want to assure that the MC of the wood is between 7-9%.
-We approach this stage with a more scientific approach and allow the wood to acclimate as long as necessary to achieve its EMC but the general rule of thumb is 10-14 days.
+We approach this stage with a scientific approach and allow the wood to acclimate as long as necessary to achieve its EMC but the approximate expected timeline is 10-14 days.
 In general, the wider the solid hardwood boards are the longer it takes to reach its EMC.
 While the floors are acclimating, they are able to be walked and lived on and furniture may even be brought back in, but the floors will need to be cleared again prior to the sand and finish process.
-This process typically takes 3-4 days based on square footage, staining, and polyurethane finishing.
+The sand and finish process typically takes 3-4 days based on square footage, staining, and polyurethane finishing.